Flood Advisory in Effect for Hawai‘i Island

-At 4:31 p.m.
-HST, radar indicated heavy rain over the leeward slopes of the Big Island.
-Rain was falling at a rate of up to 2 inches per hour.
+At 6:16 p.m.
+HST, radar indicated moderate to heavy rain showers over the North and South Kona Districts of the Big Island.
+Rain was falling at a rate of 1 to 2 inches per hour.

-Locations in the advisory include but are not limited to Kailua-Kona, Kealakekua, Honalo, Captain Cook, Pu‘uanahulu, Kalaoa, Honaunau, Kahalu‘u-Keauhou, Kainaliu, Holualoa, Waikoloa Village and
+Locations in the advisory include but are not limited to Kailua-Kona, Kealakekua, Honalo, Captain Cook, Kalaoa, Honaunau, Hawaiian Ocean View, Kahalu‘u-Keauhou, Kainaliu, Holualoa and the

 PRECAUTIONARY/PREPAREDNESS ACTIONS